Why the new NPF4 can deliver Scotland’s environmental ambitions

 This week, the fourth National Planning Framework (NPF4) has come into play, embedding the climate and nature emergencies across planning policy and placing a stronger emphasis than ever before on the tangible actions that can address these twin crises.

-In this piece, our CEO Derek Robertson shares his thoughts on the implications of the new framework and the role of the Central Scotland Green Network within it.
+In this piece, our former CEO Derek Robertson shared his thoughts on the implications of the new framework and the role of the Central Scotland Green Network within it.

 As a National Development within NPF4, the Central Scotland Green Network (CSGN) is a key example of how actions on climate and nature can be delivered in order to reach the government’s ambitious targets to reduce decline in Scotland’s biodiversity, and to achieve net zero emissions.
 For the Green Action Trust – as the delivery partner responsible for driving forward the CSGN – the implementation of NPF4 is a cornerstone moment in Scotland’s national mission towards these targets.